keiranseth/cyclistic-bike-share-analysis/preliminary/preliminary_analysis.md

          alt="Monthly Distribution of the Total Ride Count Partitioned by Membership Type">
     <figcaption><em>Monthly Distribution of the Total Ride Count Partitioned by Membership Type</em></figcaption>
 </figure><br><br><br>

+> Throughout the whole year, the usual month has more members than casual riders.

 <figure>
     <img src="./images/image-17.png"